joj-macho/Pygame-Playground/user-interaction/README.md

 - [Simple Button Interaction](simple_btn_interaction.py): This program demonstrates the interaction with a simple button.
 - [Image Button Interaction](image_btn_interaction.py): This program showcases interaction with an image button that changes appearance when clicked.
+- [Mouse Tracer](mouse_tracer.py): This program tracks and displays the mouse position on the screen and allows users to adjust the line width with the up and down arrow keys.

 ## How it Works